mrjamesriley/weekly-planner/front-end/README.md

 This folder contains the front-end for the Weekly Planner project, written in AngularJS.
 Usage instructions in this readme assume have changed into the `front-end` directory.

+### Development

+When developing the front-end, in addition to running the front and backend servers (as described in the main Readme), you'll also want to have Grunt watch running in order to generate the `planner.js` file in each save:

+* `grunt watch`

 ### Running tests

 #### Unit tests

 This project uses Karma for its JS unit tests.
 Tests can be ran, and auto-ran with changes to files, with: `karma start test/unit-conf.js`.

 #### End-to-end tests